 Terpenes can be sweet, succulent, piney, earthy, citrusy, bitter, or any other word you can think of to describe the taste or scent of something.
 The enticing aroma of marijuana is due to the terpenes it contains.
 Different strains have their own distinctive scents and aromatic profiles that appeal to different people.

 Terpenes add flavor and aromatize everything we smell and eat.
 The smoky flavor and aroma of meat are produced by terpenes.
 In the same way, the uplifting citrusy smell and sour taste of fresh lemon are also attributed to terpenes.

 They also have several noted medicinal properties and are known for treating a number of specific challenges including anxiety, depression, insomnia, and inflammation.

 Why You Should Add Terpenes to Your Vape Liquid

 One of the most appealing aspects of vaping is the freedom to choose your own flavor profiles.
 Terpenes allow you to do this by lending their natural flavors to vape juice.
 With a simple vaporizer and custom-blended e-liquid, you can take your experience to the next level.

 All you have to do is add a few drops of terpenes to your e-juice.
-A variety of flavors are available on-line from highly reputable vape companies.
 They are 100% legal in all 50 states.